gorilla-devs/ferium/README.md

 ### Adding Mods

-- Modrinth Mods
+- Modrinth
   - `ferium add project_id`
   - Where `project_id` is the slug or project id of the mod
     - For example, [Sodium](https://modrinth.com/mod/sodium) has the slug `sodium` and a project id `AANobbMI`
     - You can find the slug in the website url (`modrinth.com/mod/<slug>`), and the project id at the bottom of the left sidebar under 'Technical information'
   - So to add [Sodium](https://modrinth.com/mod/sodium), you should run `ferium add sodium` or `ferium add AANobbMI`
-- CurseForge Mods
+- CurseForge
   - `ferium add project_id`
   - Where `project_id` is the project id of the mod
     - For example, [Terralith](https://www.curseforge.com/minecraft/mc-mods/terralith) has a project id `513688`
     - You can find the project id at the top of the right sidebar under 'About Project'
   - So to add [Terralith](https://www.curseforge.com/minecraft/mc-mods/terralith), you should run `ferium add 513688`
-- GitHub 'Mods'
+- GitHub
   - `ferium add owner/name`
   - Where `owner` is the username of the owner of the repository and `name` is the name of the repository (both case-insensitive)
     - For example [Sodium's repository](https://github.com/CaffeineMC/sodium-fabric) has the id `CaffeineMC/sodium-fabric`
     - You can find these at the top left part of the repository's page as a big 'owner / name'
   - So to add [Sodium](https://github.com/CaffeineMC/sodium-fabric), you should run `ferium add CaffeineMC/sodium-fabric` (again, case-insensitive)
   - Note: The GitHub repository has to release JAR files in their Releases for ferium to download, or else it will refuse to be added

-- External mods
+#### Add External Mods

-  - If you want to use files that are not downloadable by ferium, place them in the `user` folder in the output directory.
-Files here will be copied to the output directory when upgrading
+If you want to use files that are not downloadable by ferium, place them in the `user` folder in the output directory.
+Files here will be copied to the output directory when upgrading.

+> Warning: Profiles with the Quilt mod loader selected will not copy their `user` mods, this is because Quilt loads mods from nested directories as well (for loader versions above `0.18.1-beta.3`)

 ### Adding Modpacks